 - Wash the engine compartment with fresh water and remove the drain screw in the stern to drain the water.

-Wipe up any water left in the compartment. - Wash the exterior and dry it thoroughly, making sure the deck area is drained.
+Wipe up any water left in the compartment.

+- Wash the exterior and dry it thoroughly.

 Use only a mild detergent in water to wash the watercraft.
 Harsh solvents may attack the surface or smear the colors.